 - Launched the Mizzou Ed Weekenders program in 2014, a student-led partnership with diverse schools throughout the state of Missouri.
 Each experience combines the opportunity for participants to observe/assist with instruction in Mizzou Ed’s partner schools and serve the communities surrounding the school.

-- Sponsored a weeklong trip to Detroit in 2015 in partnership with Mizzou Alternative Breaks, where students assisted a local elementary school and learned about social disparities that directly impact the education system.
+- Sponsored the first weeklong trip to Detroit in 2015 in partnership with Mizzou Alternative Breaks (MAB).
+Each year students assist in a local elementary school and after school program to learn about social inequities that directly impact the education system.
+In recent years, MAB trips have expanded to include Weekenders trips to St. Louis and Kansas City, with other locations planned.

-- Counseling psychology offers a minor and graduate certificate in multicultural psychology, supports the Coalition for Cultural Competency, offers a dual degree program with National Taiwan Normal University and Beijing Normal University, provides a clinical study abroad program, offers assistantships through the Women’s Center and International Center among other initiatives.
+- Counseling Psychology offers a minor and graduate certificate in multicultural psychology, supports the Coalition for Cultural Competency, offers a dual degree program with National Taiwan Normal University and Beijing Normal University, and offers graduate assistantship opportunities among other initiatives.

-- Educational leadership and policy analysis is a leader in offering numerous diversity panels and discussions, especially in 2015 related to incidents in Ferguson, Missouri and Baltimore, Maryland; sponsors a summer workshop for students from Prince of Songkla Unversitiy in Thailand; and hosts an international diversity conference sponsored by Prince of Songkla University and Mizzou Ed, among other initiatives.
+- Educational Leadership and Policy Analysis is a leader in offering numerous diversity panels and discussions, especially in 2015 related to incidents in Ferguson, Missouri and Baltimore, Maryland; sponsors a summer workshop for students from Prince of Songkla University in Thailand; and hosts an international diversity conference sponsored by Prince of Songkla University and Mizzou Ed, among other initiatives.

 The mission of the Diversity Committee is to provide leadership that will foster diversity and inclusion for all College of Education students, faculty and professional staff.
 The Diversity Committee will promote transformative experiences and curricula that increase cultural competence and facilitate positive environments.